Getting a Pre-Exchange Renovation Quote: The Perks and How It Works

 Budget more accurately

-Whether you’d like to upgrade the bathrooms or you’re after a full internal refurb, you’re stuck at the fantasy stage without a breakdown of the potential costs of work.
-Getting a pre-exchange quote allows you to assess which changes would be feasible within your budget, plus consider what’s really important to you in your next home.
+Whether you’d like to upgrade the bathrooms or you’re after a full internal refurb, a dream can’t become a reality without a breakdown of the potential costs of work.
+Getting a pre-exchange quote allows you to assess what updates you can make within your budget, plus consider what’s really important to you in your next home.
 Knowing whether or not your non-negotiables are achievable can be the make-or-break factor in buying a property.

-As well the aesthetics, a contractor can highlight where unexpected costs (like plumbing, insulation or electrics) might arise that require additional budget.
+As well as aesthetics, a contractor can highlight where unexpected costs (like plumbing, insulation or electrics) might crop up that require additional budget.
 In turn, this can potentially give you negotiating power with the seller – structural issues or things in need of repair could potentially be paid for by them or reduce the cost of the property.

 - A clear breakdown of labour costs for each part of the job and details on what each element entails.